 So how can you help if you can’t or don’t wish to take children into your home?

 Organisations such as Lifewise and Foster Hope are always looking for quality items of need that often get over looked.
-School bags, quality blankets for bassinets and cots (the amount of cheap rubbish at risk babies come with makes my blood boil), tampons/pads, pyjamas for all ages but especially 12-17 year olds, and anything else that is quality and will make a child from an abusive home feel loved.
+School bags, quality blankets for bassinets and cots (the amount of cheap and risky clothing and fabrics babies come with break my heart), tampons/pads, pyjamas for all ages but especially 12-17 year olds, and anything else that is quality and will make a child from an abusive home feel loved.

 I think the most important thing anyone can do is to understand more about our system.
 How can we expect positive change if the majority of educated voters, those who have a voice, or those in a position to challenge our current system don’t accurately know what is going on.
 These children did not ask to be thrown into an abusive or neglectful life and I just cannot accept it when people say it isn’t their problem, because it isn’t their child.